harveyf2801/Live-Sound-Reinforcement-2/README.md

 ## Supporting Docs

-The patch sheet can be found at supporting docs can be found in the Docs directory of the project.
+The supporting docs can be found in the Docs directory of the project.
 This includes the patch sheet, risk assessment and array calc file.